SciML/SciMLBook/README.md

 discussing with any classmates.
 When collaborating, write up the solution on your own and acknowledge your collaborators.

+## Final Project

-**Final project**: The final project is a 10-20 page paper using the style template from the [_SIAM Journal on Numerical Analysis_](http://www.siam.org/journals/auth-info.php) (or similar).
+The final project is a 10-20 page paper using the style template from the [_SIAM Journal on Numerical Analysis_](http://www.siam.org/journals/auth-info.php) (or similar).
 The final project must include code for a high performance (parallelized) implementation of the algorithm in a form that is usable by others.